 v.
 Jude 9 says that Michael would not rebuke or accuse Satan on His own authority, but only say "The Lord rebuke you."
 This shows that Michael isn't Jesus, because Jesus often rebuked Satan and demons in His own authority (Matthew 17:18, Mark 1:25, 9:25, Luke 4:8, 4:35).

 vi.
 "Michael is not to be identified with Christ, any more than any other of the great angels in this Book.
 Such identification here would confuse hopelessly the actors in this heavenly scene."
 (Alford)

 c.
-Michael and his angels fought with the dragon; and the dragon and his angels fought: This is a dramatic scene of battle between “good” angels and “bad” angels.
+Michael and his angels fought with the dragon; and the dragon and his angels fought: This is a dramatic scene of battle between good angels and bad angels.; faithful angels and fallen angels.

 i.
 Who fights in this battle?
 This is truly a battle between equals.
 The dragon represents Satan (Revelation 12:9), and Satan is not the counterpart of God - God has no counterpart.
 If anyone, Satan is the counterpart of Michael, who seems to be the chief angel opposite this chief of fallen angels.